vc0150/vc0150.github.io/_posts/investment_philosophy.md

 ---

 #### Investment Objective: Long-term capital appreciation
 #### Investment Vehicle: Equity Portfolio (Long Only)

-I believe a systematic implementation in seeking high-quality company with the following characteristic will reward investor in the long-term.
+I believe a systematic implementation in seeking high-quality companies with the following characteristic will reward investors in the long-term.

 Qualitative Measurement:
 - Leading Market Positioning